run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-mpi.md

 #### --configmap-volume name=<name of configmap>,path=<path to mount> ...'

-> Mount a `Configmap` object for use as a data volume.
+> Mount a `ConfigMap` object for use as a data volume.

 ### Network